What if my court order does not address parenting time?

 What if there has been a lapse in parenting time?

 If there has been a lapse in parenting time greater than 90 days, the non-custodial parent will need to write a letter to the other party that outlines their intent to resume parenting time with the child(ren).
 A copy of the letter of intent must also be sent to the Friend of the Court.
-The letter must state the date and time in which the NCP would like to resume his/her parenting time.
+The letter must state the date, time and exchange location in which the NCP would like to resume his/her parenting time.
 The letter of intent must also clearly set forth contact information of the non-custodial parent.
 The date/time to resume must comply with the most recent court-ordered parenting time schedule.
 Allow for a minimum 14 days’ notice to the custodial parent.
 If the custodial parent’s address is confidential, the NCP may submit the letter to Friend of the Court with a stamped envelope and the Friend of the Court will forward the letter to the other party.

 I have a parenting time order, and my child does not want to follow the parenting time order.
 What can I do?